Tough-talking Trump defence lawyer says he's no 'snowflake'

-NEW YORK The latest lawyer hired to represent U.S. President Donald Trump in the federal investigation of Russian interference in the 2016 election is an ex-Marine who likens some cases to war.
+NEW YORK (Reuters) - The latest lawyer hired to represent U.S. President Donald Trump in the federal investigation of Russian interference in the 2016 election is an ex-Marine who likens some cases to war.

 "I fight hard," John Dowd said in an interview.
 "I believe that's what I'm supposed to do.
 I am not a snowflake, I can tell you that."